-FERPA and Security for Online Teaching
+FERPA, Security, and Copyright for Online Teaching

 Instructors interested in using other digital tools for online teaching are expected to exercise caution about FERPA compliance when dealing with student work and grades, and with respect to privacy and security, on any external platforms.